 Removing The Halter

-If the horse can be trusted not to move off, you can also remove the halter completely and use the reins of the bridle around the horse's neck to maintain control.
+the way, and use the reins of the bridle around the horse's neck to maintain

 Bridling, Step One

-Place your right arm between the horse's ears.
+Holding the crown of the bridle in your right hand, place your right arm between the horse's ears.
 This will encourage the horse to drop its head, and will also put your right hand in a good place to lift and guide the bridle.
-Use your right hand to hold the crown of the bridle.

-Place your right arm between the horse's ears to encourage the horse to lower its head, and to guide the bridle.
+Below: Holding the crown of the bridle in your right hand, place your right arm between the horse's ears.
+This will encourage the horse to lower its head, and put you in a good position to guide the bridle.

 Bridling, Step Two